callumflack/phn-qol-survey/README.md

 ## License
-Copyright (c) Patternworks, All rights reserved Unauthorised copying of this file, via any medium is strictyle prohibited.
+Copyright (c) Patternworks, All rights reserved Unauthorised copying of this file, via any medium is strictly prohibited.
-Proprietary and confidential
+Proprietary and confidential.
-Written by Kashi Samaraweera &lt;kashi@kashis.com.au&gt;, 2016
+Written by Kashi Samaraweera &lt;kashi@kashis.com.au&gt;, 2016.